-Recent years have seen a series of incidents where universities or student unions have attempted to restrict the free speech of member societies of the Atheist, Humanist and Secular Students (AHS), the student section of Humanists UK .
-After Humanists UK publicity and sometimes support from our lawyers these attempts have invariably resulted in a reversal of the restriction concerned.
+Recent years have seen a series of incidents where universities or students’ unions have attempted to restrict the free speech of member societies of Humanist Students, the student section of Humanists UK.
+By generating publicity around these cases and offering legal support to the students affected, we have invariably prompted a reversal of the restriction concerned.
 This reflects the strong legal protections of freedom of speech at universities.
+Examples of these incidents between 2012 and 2016- can be found in our submission to the Joint Select Committee on Human Rights’ inquiry into free speech on campus.
+They involve everything from a human rights activist’s talk being cancelled because the speaker was an ex-Muslim, to students being expelled from their own freshers’ fair for wearing a T-shirt that satirised religion.

 In September 2012 Reading University Atheist, Humanist, and Secularist Society were thrown out of their University’s freshers’ fair for putting a post-it note on a pineapple with the label ‘Mohammed’.
 In October 2013 LSESU ASH faced a similar incident as members were threatened with removal over wearing Jesus and Mo t-shirts at their freshers’ fair.
-LSE subsequently apologised after discussions involving the AHS, BHA, and lawyers sourced by Humanists UK .
+LSE subsequently apologised after discussions involving Humanist Students, Humanists UK, and lawyers sourced by Humanists UK .

 In February 2014 London South Bank University’s Union banned a poster produced by the Atheist Society depicting the flying spaghetti monster , deeming it to be offensive.
 After Humanists UK generated publicity for the case the decision was reversed.

-In September 2015, Warwick University, student union banned Warwick Atheists, Secularists, and Humanists from hosting the anti-Islamist activist Maryam Namazie from speaking.
-However, once again, after protests from Humanists UK and AHS, the decision was quickly reversed.
+In September 2015, Warwick University, student union banned Warwick Atheists, Secularists, and Humanists from hosting the ex-Muslim human rights activist Maryam Namazie from speaking.
+However, once again, after protests from Humanists UK and Humanist Students, the decision was quickly reversed.

 What we’re doing

-We have worked reactively to deal with each of the above cases, supporting the AHS and our affiliated student societies, and in almost all incidents have eventually achieved a resolution in the society’s favour.
+- We have worked reactively to deal with all individual cases that have arisen, supporting Humanist Students and our affiliated student societies, and in almost all incidents have eventually achieved a resolution in the society’s favour.
 We will continue to do so if and when similar incidents arise.

 You can support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
 You can make a donation to Humanists UK .